iszczesniak/cpp/specialization/index.md

 A specialization can be **partial** or **explicit**.
 A specialization of a function template can only be explicit (it cannot be partial).
-A specialization of a type template can be either partial of explicit.
+A specialization of a type template can be either partial or explicit.

-A partial specialization introduces template parameters to allow the user to provide template arguments for instantiation.
-An explicit specialization doesn't allow for this.
+As opposed to the explicit specialization, the partial specialization allows to define template parameters that are used in the arguments of the primary template.

 # A function template specialization